jbmort/Native-Plant-Tracker/README.md

  for more accurate plant information and deeper insight into users gardens to provide more useful feedback and value to users.

->As of September 7th, 2025 the application is still live on AWS and can be visited at http://jm-capstone-front-end-2025.s3-website-us-east-1.amazonaws.com/
+>As of September 26th, 2025 the application is still live on AWS and can be visited at http://jm-capstone-front-end-2025.s3-website-us-east-1.amazonaws.com/

+## Upcoming Features
++ Add Api integration for full spectrum plant data (currently working on)
++ Implement search functionality on the front end when a user wants to add a plant to their garden
++ Add optional conditions for gardens such as location, amount of sunlight and soil moisture.
++ Add AI-powered plant recommendations for users gardens based on conditions and plants that already exist in that garden